 Step 1: Borrow

 MCPL cardholders may obtain four packets of seeds per month.
 After you’ve made your selection, please visit the Adult Reference Desk with your library card and let a librarian know which seeds you’ll be borrowing.
+For a current list of our seeds, click here.

 Patrons should make an effort to save seeds.
 If you’re a beginner gardener, please attend one of our seed saving programs.
 See our Program Guide for a list of upcoming programs.
 We also have have a large selection of seed saving books you can check out!
 All gardeners should maintain good records and make sure everything is labeled when returning seeds.